The Asian American Federation drives change for

 Contact: ahyoung.kim@aafederation.org

-Areas of Expertise: Small business support,
+Areas of Expertise: Small business support, immigrant entrepreneurship, economic development, program design, community engagement, language access

 Read the full bio

-Ahyoung Kim is the Director of Economic Empowerment at the Asian American Federation (AAF).
+Ahyoung Kim is the Director of Economic Empowerment at AAF.
 She oversees AAF’s small business program, which serves over 400 small businesses annually in New York City and State.
 Under her leadership, the program provides comprehensive support including navigation of city and state agencies, language assistance, and direct help for immigrant small business owners to establish an online presence.
 Ms. Kim has been instrumental in expanding the program’s reach and impact, building strong relationships with member organizations and new funders.
 Significant initiatives under her direction include AAF’s commercial corridor revitalization project in Murray Hill, Queens, and delivering emergency assistance grants during the COVID-19 pandemic.

 Before joining AAF, Ms. Kim was a reporter at Korea Daily, covering the evolving landscape of the Korean small business community and significant educational policy changes.
 She also served as a consultant for the World Resources Institute and The World Bank, contributing to global training materials on climate change and urban transport planning.